dreakess/PlaneSweep505/README.md

 Baseline version.
 Each thread reads SAD window pixels directly from **global VRAM** for every Z plane.

 - **3D grid**: `(img_w / BLOCKSIZE, img_h / BLOCKSIZE, ZPlanes)` — each Z block corresponds to one depth plane.
-- **Pros**: simple to implement and debug; no shared memory overhead.
-- **Cons**: high memory latency, no data reuse.
-Each reference pixel is re-read from VRAM for every Z plane — the access pattern is not cache-friendly along the Z dimension.

 ### Shared Memory Kernel